Luke Maile Player Props: Reds vs. Athletics

 Luke Maile At The Plate

-- In three of 10 games this season, Maile has picked up at least one hit, including one game with multiple hits.
+- Maile has had a base hit in three of 10 games this year, and multiple hits once.

-- He has not hit a home run in his 10 games this year.
+- He has not hit a home run in his 10 games this season.

 - Maile has not driven in a run this season.